DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 ![Editing the command](./1573755947521.png)

+Also notice the `livenessProbe` block underneath.
+Because our 30-second delay causes Control to be unresponsive to the probe during that time, just delete that whole block (`livenessProbe` and everything indented underneath it).
+This will allow Control to wait for us without incident.

 Save and quit.

 Of course, before we actually deploy this configuration, we should actually _create_ that `routes.yaml` file.
+The whole point of this exercise is to introduce a flat-file service discovery table into Control.
 This could be somewhat tedious, since after all we're manually creating an index of all our services and their (dynamically assigned) IP addresses.
 However, in this case we can cheat and _generate_ `routes.yaml` from our previously configured working service discovery setup:

 ```bash
 greymatter list cluster | jq -r '.[] | select(.name!="service") | "- cluster: \(.cluster_key)@  instances:@  - host: \(.instances[0].host)@    port: \(.instances[0].port)@"' | tr '@' "\n" > routes.yaml